 - Providing your Top Agent Network login information to a non-member.

-- Forwarding Top Agent Network emails to non-member agents or others without the posting agent’s prior authorization.
+- Forwarding Top Agent Network emails to non-member agents without the posting agent’s prior authorization.

-- Re-posting, or otherwise re-displaying Top Agent Network posts on websites, advertisements, mailers, or anywhere else without the posting agent’s prior authorization.
+- Re-posting, or otherwise re-displaying Top Agent Network posts to groups, on websites, advertisements, mailers, or anywhere else without the posting agent’s prior authorization.

 - Contacting an owner of any property posted on Top Agent Network without the posting agent’s permission.